Geoffrey Smith (admiral)

 Rear Admiral Geoffrey Francis Smith (born 16 May 1950) is a retired officer of the Royal Australian Navy.
 After retiring from a 37-year naval career, Smith was appointed CEO of Sydney Ferries until his dismissal over allegations of misuse of his corporate credit card.
 Investigated by the Independent Commission Against Corruption (ICAC) in 2009, Smith was found by the commission to have engaged in corrupt conduct.
-The case was referred to the Department of Public Prosecutions, and he was jailed for up to two years after pleading guilty before the District Court of New South Wales to one charge of cheating or defrauding Sydney Ferries.
+The case was referred to the Department of Public Prosecutions, and was jailed for up to two years after pleading guilty before the District Court of New South Wales to one charge of cheating or defrauding Sydney Ferries.

 Naval career

 Smith was born in Sydney in 1950, and entered the Royal Australian Naval College in 1968.
 From January 1995 to July 1996, he was the commanding officer of the guided missile destroyer HMAS Perth.

 In 1996, he became Director-General of Naval Policy and Warfare, and in 1997, Commandant of the ADF Warfare Centre at RAAF Base Williamtown.
 In 1999, he was Commander of Northern Command, and later that year became Deputy Chief of Navy.
 From July 2000 to July 2002, Smith served as Maritime Commander Australia.
 Smith retired from the navy in 2002, with the rank of rear admiral.